MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/buildsemanticskills.md

 * `TestSkillFlex.SloganMakerFlex('detective agency')` generates a slogan for a 'detective agency' in NYC
 * `TestSkillFlex.SummarizeBlurbFlex('<insert long text here>')` creates a short summary of a given blurb

 Templated prompts can be further customized beyond a single `$INPUT` variable to take on more inputs to gain even greater flexibility.
-For instance, if we wanted our SloganMaker skill to not only take into account the kind of shop but also the shop's location and specialty, we would write the function as:
+For instance, if we wanted our SloganMaker skill to not only take into account the kind of business but also the business' location and specialty, we would write the function as:

 ```Templated-Prompt
 Write me a marketing slogan for my {{$INPUT}} in {{$CITY}} with